mouse-reeve/texter-adventure/README.md

 >> from WebRunner import db
 >> db.create_all()
 ```
 - Populate a Neo4j graph with the game data, or use the `BuildFromScapple.py` script in `utilities/` to populate the graph from a [scapple](https://www.literatureandlatte.com/scapple.php) file.
+A properly formatted example is provided in `utilities/`.
-- Run `WebRunner.py` and open `localhost:4000` in your browser
+- Run `WebRunner.py` and open `localhost:4000` in your browser.